 These symptoms can manifest both during physical activity and activities of daily living, such as reaching, rolling over in bed or getting up from a sitting position.
 If these symptoms persist longer than three months, it is recommended to see your surgeon in order to determine the possibility of sternal nonunion and instability.
 If your surgeon deems it necessary, you will then be referred to a qualified specialist for repair.

 Chest Wall Stabilization

-If a patient is experiencing sternal nonunion and instability, the options available are either to do nothing and live with it, or have the bone stabilized (repaired).
-Reconstructive plastic surgeons are specially trained experts in the surgical technique to correct this problem.
-The plastic surgeon uses titanium metal plates to bridge the fractured bone and give it the much-needed stability it lacks.
+Dr. Michael Rose at The Institute for Advanced Reconstruction specializes in chest wall stabilization.
+He has been performing this procedure for over 10 years.
+This surgery uses titanium metal plates to bridge the fractured bone and give it the much-needed stability it lacks.
 Chest wall stabilization is much less invasive than the heart surgery from which the problem originated.
 In fact, the plastic surgeon does not enter the chest cavity at all to repair the bone.
 The procedure is performed just under the skin and muscle layer, on top of the ribs and breastbone.
-This surgery, with the aforementioned hardware, has been shown to result in low recurrence and complication rates.
-In follow-up evaluations, studies have found the patient’s symptoms have resolved.

-Anyone who suspects he/she may be suffering from sternal nonunion and instability should make an appointment with Dr. Michael Rose for a consultation.
-He will assess the chest wall dynamics and provide a diagnosis and possible treatment options for the candidate.
+Patients suffering from sternal nonunion and instability should schedule a consultation with Dr. Michael Rose at The Institute for Advanced Reconstruction.
+During your appointment, he will assess the chest wall dynamics, including a physical exam and X-rays, and provide a diagnosis and possible treatment options.